 The BBNJ Agreement is a legally binding instrument under the 1982 U.N.
 Convention on the Law of the Sea (UNCLOS) and was officially proposed by the U.N.
 General Assembly in June 2015.
 The agreement is intended to ensure conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction.
-The Department of State's Bureau of Oceans and International Environmental and Scientific Affairs led the U.S. delegation in the negotiation of the BBNJ Agreement.
-The most recent intergovernmental conference ran from February 20 to March 3, 2023; negotiations ran past the scheduled dates and concluded March 4, 2023.
-Delegations intend to reconvene at a later date to formally adopt the text.
-Should the BBNJ Agreement be adopted, the Senate may consider the advantages and disadvantages of ratifying it.
+The U.N. adopted the BBNJ Agreement by consensus on June 19, 2023, and the agreement will enter into force 120 days after the 60th nation ratifies it.